Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 I taught myself blender and spent about 3 weeks modeling this and printing the pieces over and over again until I got them just right.
 That said, it's NOT absolutely perfect, but it did scare the bajeezus out of our cat.
 I twitched it at her while she was sniffing it and she did a backward somersault, (It was immensely satisfying), so that is saying something about how it turned out.

 I want to send a huge "thank you" to all of you that finished the project and shared your pictures.
 I thoroughly enjoy the pictures you post with our faceHugger friend attacking you, your children, your dog, especially your cats, computers, and oddly frequent, your 3D printer.
 I'm not sure why Facehuggers attack 3D printers, but it appears they have an affinity to that particular form of non-living matter.
 Anyway, it is has made all the time and effort spent modeling/printing it totally worth it.
 Have a great 2017, and happy printing!
-I look forward to you "seeing it through"!

 EXTRA BONUS!
-Ihave replaced the body STLs with the Netfabb repaired images, courtesy of rodrifra.
+I have replaced the body STLs with the Netfabb repaired images, courtesy of rodrifra.
 The download should now solve the mesh issues a few people have run into.
 Thanks rodrifra!

 ========[ HOW TO PUT IT TOGETHER ]=========